StephenKrewson/hathi-images/README.md

 # HathiTrust Projects

-Scripts from 2016 Data Mining project as well as 2019 HTRC collaborative grant; instructions for accessing HT APIs.
+- Scripts from 2016 Data Mining project as well as 2019 HTRC collaborative grant
+- Instructions for accessing HT APIs

 ## Setup